FomTarro/word-salad/README.md

 2. Select your new Word Bank from the dropdown if it isn't already.
     - **Important note!** Observe that your bank has a display name, and also Bank ID.
 This ID will be formatted like `5ea7fc19-5be6-4d62-85d4-1ef80f8fdeb7`.
 You will need this ID later when making Speak commands.
     - You can rename your Word Bank at any time, but the ID will remain constant.
-2. Create a folder and populate it with audio files.
+3. Create a folder and populate it with audio files.
+    - Accepted file formats are `.wav`, `.mp3` and `.mp4`.
     - File names must be formatted as `word_number.wav`.
 The filename informs the application what each word is.
-For example, `the_02.wav` represents a variant of the word `the`.
+For example, `the_02.wav` represents a variant of the word *"the"*.
+    - **Optional!** You can designate sounds to play for words that are not present in the bank by simply naming the sound file `_`.
+For example, `_.wav` and `_1.wav` could be *"Umm"* and *"hmm"*.
+If these files are not present either, the player will simply skip over unrecognized words.
     - Subfolders within main folder folder are allowed.
-3. Click the *"Select File Folder"* button to navigate to the folder where your audio files are stored.
+4. Click the *"Select File Folder"* button to navigate to the folder where your audio files are stored.
 This should automatically populate your Word List.

 As a quick example, you can download all of the Half-Life 1 VOX word files [from here](https://github.com/sourcesounds/hl1/tree/72e4b6b36d38cb5703a6b5ed3ffdc7b72bc2fd2f/sound/vox), or from the game install if you own the game itself.
 These files are even already named in the correct format, which is very convenient!